brianmwadime/smutchings.github.io/_posts/2013-04-18-fight-for-the-users.markdown

 layout: post
 title: Fight For The Users!
 date: '2013-04-18 10:00:00'
+description: Customers are the most vital part of your business.
+meta-description: Customers are the most vital part of your business.
+You can’t survive if everyone who uses your platform just ups and leaves.
 ---

 Customers are the most vital part of your business.
 You can survive without an in-house developer.
 You can survive by outsourcing a designer if yours leaves.
 You can survive if an investor decides to pull out.
 You can’t survive if everyone who uses your platform just ups and leaves.